-The SafeDip’s chlorine readings are based off of the ORP readings.
+The SafeDip’s chlorine reading is the measurement based on the ORP chemistry reading.
 ORP stands for Oxidation Reduction Potential.

-ORP measures the how effective the sanitizer is in your pool or spa.
+ORP measures how effective the sanitizer is in your pool or spa water.
 The ORP measurement ranges on the SafeDip are between 500mV to 800mV.

-Low: if the ORP reading is below 650
+Low: if the ORP reading is below 650mV

 Good: if the ORP reading is between 650 – 750mV